Ko Tarutao, Thailand: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B, C and O. Ensure that you choose the right type.
-The vast majority of adapters currently being sold are just plugs and expect your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types A, B, C and O. Be sure to get the right type.
+Most adapters available online are simply plug changers and expect your electronics to change the voltage themselves.
 If yours can't do that they could get fried.
-This one should work in most locations.
+This one should be sufficient for most places.

 October